mrpull/ansible-lab/docs/ansible-lab/docs/lab-1/lab-1.md

 # authorized_keys
 In a [previous section](../keys/keys.md#ssh-copy-id) you manually copied an SSH key to a managed node.
 This does not scale well to hundreds of nodes.
-The section gives an early peek at using an Ansible playbook that uses the [authorized_keys](https://docs.ansible.com/ansible/latest/modules/authorized_key_module.html) module to distribute your ssh key to all of the lab nodes.
+The following section gives an early peek at using an Ansible playbook that uses the [authorized_keys](https://docs.ansible.com/ansible/latest/modules/authorized_key_module.html) module to distribute your ssh key to all of the lab nodes.

 ## Authorized Keys Playbook
 Ansible playbooks are [YAML](https://en.wikipedia.org/wiki/YAML) files that contain Ansible configuration and instructions.
 YAML is relatively easy to read, but sometimes difficult to write.
 YAML isn't covered in depth here, but the examples should be easy to reproduce.